Geod24/wordpress-isola-theme/readme.txt

 == Changelog ==

+= 31 May 2017 =
+* Updating theme to use title-tag functionality.
+Bump version number.
+* Specifying infinite scroll for search results should use the search result loop.
+Adding featured images to search results (they would have been showing up on all but the first page with infinite scroll enabled).
+Bump version number.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme

+= 6 February 2017 =
+* Replace get_the_tag_list() with the_tags() for a more straightforward approach that prevents potential fatal errors.

+= 4 October 2016 =
+* Add the new `fixed-menu` feature tag to the stylesheet.

+= 16 June 2016 =
+* Add a class of .widgets-hidden to the body tag when the sidebar is active; allows the widgets to be targeted by Direct Manipulation.
+* Position screen reader text items to the left so that funky outlines don't appear on focus.

+= 8 June 2016 =
+* Add Headstart annotations;

 = 13 April 2016 =
 * Fix CSS header format.
 * Ensure we escape $content on output.